bbauska/W3Cx-3of5/README.md

 21. }
 ```

-The tests at *lines 7, 10, 13*, etc., verify that data has been saved, before trying to restore it.
+The tests at <i>lines 7, 10, 13</i>, etc., verify that data has been saved, before trying to restore it.
 Without these tests, it would put the "undefined" string as the value of input fields with no corresponding data to restore.

 <h3 id="ch6-2-3">6.2.3 localStorage and sessionStorage</h3>